DoubleBrackets/SimpleNetworkingLearning/README.md

 # SimpleNetworkingLearning
-Winforms app for basic networking
+Some network tests for learning purposes in .net